jqackkk/ConDict/README.md

 Getting ConDict up and running is simple:

-1. Download the latest .dmg release.
+1. Download the latest .dmg release from the "Releases" tab.

-2. Open the disk image.
+2. Double-click the .dmg file to open the disk image.

 3. Drag the ConDict app icon into the provided Applications folder shortcut.

 4. Launch ConDict from your Launchpad or Applications folder.

-Here's a link for you to download the .dmg file for those of you who do not know how to use github to download files: https://drive.google.com/file/d/1ipiZ3_SasClyljlzTTZ1KBPxKdeZkc7g/view?usp=sharing

 <h1>⏳ Development & Updates</h1>